kchousos/BSc-Thesis/chapters/02-background.md

 These cases underscore the central thesis of fuzz testing: exhaustive manual review is infeasible, but scalable stochastic exploration reliably surfaces the critical few defects that matter most.

-qqqqqq

 ### How to Fuzz?

-### Fuzzer engines

-C/C++: AFL [@afl] & AFL++ [@afl++].
-LibFuzzer [@libfuzzer]. [@honggfuzz].

-Python: Atheris [@atheris].
+As we saw, fuzzing of a PUT is done through a fuzzer engine ([@def-fuzzer]).
+The most commonly used ones for C and C++ projects and libraries are AFL [@afl] (superseded by AFL++ [@afl++]) and LibFuzzer [@libfuzzer].

+#### LibFuzzer

-> LibFuzzer is an in-process, coverage-guided, evolutionary fuzzing engine.
-LibFuzzer is linked with the library under test, and feeds fuzzed inputs to the library via a specific fuzzing entrypoint (fuzz target).
+LibFuzzer is an "in-process, coverage-guided, evolutionary fuzzing engine".
+LibFuzzer is mainly used to fuzz libraries.
+It is linked with the library under test, and feeds fuzzed inputs to the library via a specific fuzzing entry-point (i.e. fuzz target).

-  - In-process, coverage-guided, mutation-based fuzzer.
+qqqqqqq

-Used to fuzz library functions.
-The programmer writes a fuzz target to test their implementation.
+A developer can use The programmer writes a fuzz target to test their implementation.

 :::{#def-target}
 ###### Fuzz target